Buffalo Grass Turning Yellow In Winter

 Why is my buffalo grass going yellow in winter?

-Buffalo grass turns yellow when it’s dormant during winter so that it can conserve its energy.
+Buffalo grass turns yellow when it’s dormant during winter to conserve its energy.
 This results in reduced metabolism resulting in slow or no growth in dormancy.

 During this period, the turfgrass changes color depending on the severity of the cold or frost.
 The color ranges from yellow to brown straw-like color.
 Some varieties become yellow more than others.
 The only upside to winter dormancy is the reduced maintenance.